 How much will my legal case cost?

-There are so many variables that determine the cost of your legal case.
+There are so many variables that determine the total cost of your legal case.
 Family law attorneys cannot charge contingency fees where the lawyer takes a percentage of the money you "win" in your case.
-Instead, most family law attorneys require you to pay a "retainer" fee and sign a fee agreement before the attorney can represent you and give you legal advice.
+Instead, most family law attorneys bill for the time spent on your case and require you to pay a "retainer" fee to get started.
+You will be required to sign a fee agreement before the attorney can represent you.

 For more information, call our office to set up an appointment.